Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Introduction

-These challenges point to a clear need for forecasting models that remain robust under more realistic conditions as illustrated in Figure~\ref{fig1:setting}.
-In particular, models should be capable of: (i) processing multivariate time series with asynchronous sampling and variable-length inputs across channels, without requiring alignment or resampling; (ii) handling block-wise missing intervals during test-time inference without strictly relying on prior imputation; and (iii) leveraging inter-channel correlations through channel-dependent strategies to recover missing dynamics and preserve structural consistency.
+As with interdependencies and sampling variability, missing data represents another key challenge in time series modeling.
+In practice, discrete missing values are already present in standard benchmarks such as ETTm, and modern neural time-series models can exhibit a certain degree of implicit robustness to such patterns (see Appendix~\ref{c6:discrete}).
+However, real-world signals often contain \textbf{long contiguous intervals of missing observations}, often arising from maintenance issues, sensor malfunctions, or communication failures~\citep{you2025imputer, nejad2024sert}.
+In such cases, naive interpolation, which is commonly applied during preprocessing, can be unreliable or misleading, particularly for dynamic signals.
+More robust approaches can instead benefit from leveraging cross-channel correlations to infer missing dynamics, rather than relying solely on extrapolation from partially observed inputs.

-To tackle these challenges, we propose ChannelTokenFormer, a Transformer-based forecasting framework designed to operate under partial observability and asynchronous sampling across channels.
-The key innovation is the use of \textit{channel tokens}—summary representations that aggregate information from local temporal tokens within each channel.
-These tokens act as global attention anchors, facilitating both intra-channel modeling and selective cross-channel information exchange.
-Moreover, only the channel tokens are passed to the decoder, enabling prediction directly from compressed channel-wise representations—regardless of how many local tokens each channel contains.
-This design allows the model to flexibly accommodate variable-length local representations across channels.
-Rather than enforcing strict alignment or relying on interpolation, the model incorporates frequency-adaptive patching and masking-aware attention mechanisms to preserve the natural resolution of each channel and operate robustly even under block-wise missing inputs.
-In summary, our key contributions are as follows.
+These three core challenges highlight the need for forecasting models that remain robust under realistic conditions, as illustrated in Figure~\ref{fig1:setting}.
+In particular, models should be capable of: (i) leveraging cross-channel dependencies to capture complex interactions and maintain structural consistency; (ii) handling asynchronous, variable-length inputs across channels without strict alignment or resampling; and (iii) addressing block-wise missing intervals during test-time inference by directly exploiting information from other channels, rather than relying on imputation methods.